How to know your Zoellas from your PewDiePies in the world of vlogging. By Parent Zone

-If you have a child between the ages of 8-18, you’ll probably be aware of vlogging – the art of making video blogs or ‘vlogs’ on YouTube.
-YouTube is an increasingly popular platform for young people, so they’re likely to be aware of them, if not already a huge fan.
+If you have a child between the ages of 8 and 18, you’ll probably be aware of vlogging – the art of making video blogs or ‘vlogs’ on YouTube.

 For parents who didn’t grow up with YouTube, it can be very strange to discover that there are online world-famous superstars, making a living from the site, and sometimes earning enough to buy £1m mansions.
-Young people, especially teenage girls, love them – there’s even a magazine called Oh My Vlog.
+Young people, especially teenage girls, love them.

 It can all sound pretty alien if you’ve never had a browse through these videos before.
 Here’s our lowdown on vlogging and what you need to know as a parent.